CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/CombatSpeed.md

 ## Mounted Combat Speed

-When riding a mount in combat, the rider's Acrobatics acts as the Governing Skill for their combined movement, with the resulting combat speed capped by the mount's normal combat speed.
+When riding a mount in combat:

+- The rider's Acrobatics skill level is used in place of the mount's governing skill level for determining the governing skill dice pool size, capped by the mount's governing skill level.
+- The rider's RFX level is used in place of the mount's RFX, capped by the mount's RFX level.

 Additionally, when a mounted character or their mount takes an injury in combat, an Acrobatic check equivalent to the injury level must be succeeded to stay on horseback, or else they are knocked off.